Jcrewse/helical-materials/README.md

 ## Usage
 The main script is `controller.py` from which you may select the system you would like to simulate, set the relevant parameters, and choose the calculations you would like to perform.
 The list of parameters in `controller.py` is not exhaustive.
 For a full description see: [GPAW basics](https://wiki.fysik.dtu.dk/gpaw/documentation/basic.html)

+Running the program on your machine is then very simple...
+`python3 /path/to/controller.py`

+### Parallel calculations
+Running things in parallel locally is well documented in the [GPAW documentation](https://wiki.fysik.dtu.dk/gpaw/documentation/parallel_runs/parallel_runs.html).

+Parallel runs on Carbon require submitting via the job scheduler.
+Information of the [Carbon wiki on job management](https://wiki.anl.gov/cnm/HPC/Submitting_and_Managing_Jobs) is rather exhaustive.
+The script `job-script.pbs` is another example of a working submission script.

 ## Internals
 The main portion of the calculations are contained in `GPAWcalculator.py`.
 This file contains functions that when called from `controller.py`, perform the relevant steps in GPAW to carry out the calculations.